collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 </td><td>

 ### The Difference Between a Feature Branch and a Pull Request Branch

-Feature branches and pull request branches are all just remote branches.

-We are going to be working on feature branches and reviewing the pull requests we submitted.

 The main difference between working on a feature branch or pull request branch is that with a pull request branch, you eventually decide whether to merge the branch into the branch it is intended to be merged with.